 As you can see, there is no out-and-out winner across all criteria.
 Aim to use both paid and organic traffic together, and merge the benefits from both sources.

 Diversify Your Marketing Strategy, and Get the Best of Both Worlds

 Deploying organic and paid strategies side by side is the best way to get results.
-Reach out to our affordable web design, SEO, and social media management company today and discover more about how this is done.
+Reach out to an affordable web design, budget-friendly SEO services, and social media management company today and discover more about how this is done.